EighteenZi/rocksdb_wiki/Transactions.md

 A TransactionDB can be better for workloads with heavy concurrency compared to an OptimisticTransactionDB.
 However, there is a small cost to using a TransactionDB due to the locking overhead.
 A TransactionDB will do conflict checking for all write operations, including writes performed outside of a Transaction.

+Locking timeouts and limits can be tuned in the TransactionDBOptions.

 	TransactionDB* txn_db;
 	Status s = TransactionDB::Open(options, path, &txn_db);